tudelft3d/val3dity/README.md

     $ ./val3dity outershell.poly innershell1.poly innershell2.poly

 Each shell of the solid must be modelled with a [POLY](http://tetgen.berlios.de/fformats.poly.html) file, the first argument is always the outer shell, and the others are inner shells.
+If you want to read CityGML files as input, have a look at [citygml2poly](https://github.com/tudelft-gist/citygml2poly).

 There can be 0 or an infinity of inner shells, their order is not important.
 For instance, to validate a solid having only one outer shell (it's a unit cube):